IPetak/pushbar.js/README.md

 # Pushbar.js
 Pushbar.js is a tiny javascript plugin for creating sliding drawers in web apps It is fully customizable and dependency free.You can use it as sidebar menus or option drawers.
+You can also nest pushbars, even different type ones.

 [Demo](https://oncebot.github.io/pushbar.js/)